Critical period: Second language acquisition

 The theory has often been extended to a critical period for second language acquisition (SLA), which has influenced researchers in the field on both sides of the spectrum, supportive and unsupportive of CPH, to explore.
 However, the nature of this phenomenon has been one of the most fiercely debated issues in psycholinguistics and cognitive science in general for decades.

 Certainly, older learners of a second language rarely achieve the native-like fluency that younger learners display, despite often progressing faster than children in the initial stages.
 This is generally accepted as evidence supporting the CPH.
 Incorporating the idea, "younger equals better" by Penfield, David Singleton (1995) states that in learning a second language there are many exceptions, noting that five percent of adult bilinguals master a second language even though they begin learning it when they are well into adulthood—long after any critical period has presumably come to a close.
 The critical period hypothesis holds that first language acquisition must occur before cerebral lateralization completes, at about the age of puberty.
 One prediction of this hypothesis is that second language acquisition is relatively fast, successful, and qualitatively similar to first language only if it occurs before the age of puberty.
 To grasp a better understanding of SLA, it is essential to consider linguistic, cognitive, and social factors rather than age alone, as they are all essential to the learner's language acquisition.

-Over the years, many experimenters have tried to find evidence in support of or against the critical periods for second language acquisition.
+Over the years, researchers have tried to find evidence in support of or against the critical periods for second language acquisition.
 Many have found evidence that young children acquire language more easily than adults, but there are also special cases of adults acquiring a second language with native-like proficiency.
 Thus it has been difficult for researchers to separate correlation from causation.